 Situational Judgement Questions

-You will be presented with 69 questions associated with 22 scenarios (consisting of between 2 and 5 questions).
+You will be presented with 69 questions associated with 22 scenarios (each scenario may have up to 6 questions associated with it).
 You will have 26 minutes to answer all questions within the subtest.

 The test consists of a series of scenarios for which you will need to consider either the appropriateness of possible actions, or the importance of possible considerations.